GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Experiments

 \subsection{Experiments Settings}

 {\flushleft \textbf{Datasets.}} { \textbf{1) Training Dataset.}} We adopt the motion magnification dataset proposed by LBVMM~\cite{oh2018learning} for training, consistent with existing works~\cite{oh2018learning, singh2023lightweight, singh2023multi, wang2024frequency}.
-This dataset is synthesized using images from MS COCO~\cite{lin2014microsoft} as backgrounds and objects from PASCAL VOC~\cite{everingham2010pascal} as foregrounds. { \textbf{2)Real-world Test Datasets.}} As shown in Tab.~\ref{tab:maniqa}, the real-world video test dataset comprises videos of twelve distinct motion scenarios~\cite{oh2018learning, singh2023lightweight, singh2023multi, liu2005motion, wu2012eulerian}.
-Following the protocol in~\cite{byung2024learning}, the evaluation is divided into two modes: \textbf{Static mode}, where inference is performed based on a reference frame $I(x, 0)$ and a query frame $I(x, t)$, suitable for scenarios with subtle motions, such as a vibrating fork, and \textbf{Dynamic mode}, where inference is performed based on continuous frames $I(x, t-1)$ and $I(x, t)$, applicable to scenarios involving large-magnitude motions, such as gunshot.

-{\flushleft \textbf{Synthetic Test Dataset.}} To enable a more precise quantitative evaluation of video motion magnification performance, the field commonly employs synthetic datasets for testing~\cite{byung2024learning, wang2024eulermormer, wang2024frequency, pan2023self, oh2018learning} and cross-dataset performance assessment~\cite{wang2024eulermormer, wang2024frequency, singh2025hierarchical,singh2023lightweight, singh2023multi}.
+This dataset is synthesized using images from MS COCO~\cite{lin2014microsoft} as backgrounds and objects from PASCAL VOC~\cite{everingham2010pascal} as foregrounds. { \textbf{2) Real-world Test Datasets.}} As shown in \cref{tab:maniqa}, the real-world dataset comprises twelve distinct motion scenarios~\cite{oh2018learning, singh2023lightweight, singh2023multi, liu2005motion, wu2012eulerian}.
+Following the protocol in~\cite{byung2024learning}, the evaluation is divided into two modes: \textbf{Static mode}, where inference is performed based on a reference frame $I(x, 0)$ and a query frame $I(x, t)$, suitable for scenarios with subtle motions, and \textbf{Dynamic mode}, where inference is performed based on continuous frames $I(x, t-1)$ and $I(x, t)$, applicable to scenarios involving large-magnitude motions. {\textbf{3) Synthetic Test Dataset.}} For precise quantitative evaluation of video motion magnification performance, the field commonly employs synthetic datasets for testing~\cite{byung2024learning, wang2024eulermormer, wang2024frequency, pan2023self, oh2018learning} and cross-dataset performance assessment~\cite{wang2024eulermormer, wang2024frequency, singh2025hierarchical,singh2023lightweight, singh2023multi}.
 Because the synthetic test split of LBVMM~\cite{oh2018learning} has not been released, we utilize the synthetic test dataset from FD4MM~\cite{wang2024frequency} instead.
 This dataset is generated following the synthesis principles of LBVMM~\cite{oh2018learning} and Anisotropy~\cite{takeda2019video}.
 It uses objects from the StickPNG library as foregrounds and images from DIS5K~\cite{qin2022highly} as backgrounds to synthesize ten test videos.
-Implementation Details see Appendix.